Results from production in Aquatraz

 Energy consumption for salmon production

 The Aquatraz semi closed salmon cage use an effeicient method for water exchange.
 The method used in the three fist generation Aquatraz cages requires a mere 0,1 to 0,2 kWh per kg salmon produced.
 Figure 4 shows energy consumption divided by industry sector, and energy needed to produce 5 mill tonnes salmon per year in Aquatraz, compared to in different types of closed fish farming technologies.
 If 5 mill tonnes salmon were to be produced in Aquatraz cages, the total energy expenditure would be 5 TWh.
-That is only 1/15th of the energy required in floating closed net pens.
+That is only 1/15th of the energy required in floating closed cages.

 The fourth and last generation in the development project tested a new patent-pending water exchange method.
 This method is expected to further lower the energy consumption, and potentially leading to the Aquatraz beeing a net electricity producer.